rapid7/insightconnect-plugins/url_utils/help.md

 ## Troubleshooting

-This plugin uses the UTF-8 character encoding by default, and therefore supports Unicode characters.
+This plugin uses the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding.
+Under the hood, the encode and decode actions use the Python methods [`urllib.parse.quote()`](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.quote) and [`urllib.parse.unquote()`](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.unquote), respectively.

 For the URL decode action, be sure that the input contains valid percent-encoded data.

 To help diagnose unexpected behavior when decoding URLs, there is an option to set how errors are to be handled.
 These options are "replace" and "ignore".
 Replace will change all invalid percent-encodings to `�`.
 Ignore will drop the character from the output.

 # Version History